 All of our tips for affording it are right here!

-What's a Head Teacher?
+Okay cool, but what's a Head Teacher?

-If you're selected to be a Head Teacher, you get some serious perks ... but the best one if you ask me is the price!
+If you're selected to be a Head Teacher, you get some serious perks ... but the best one, if you ask me, is the price!

 Pst — You can compare Exchange and Humanitarian programs here.